 - Alternate History: The Muse once suggested making an Alternate History setting...with VAMPIRES!"What if the Confederates won... and also what if they were sexy vampires?"

 - Blatant Lies: Lots, especially since the blog is essentially all about (humorously) passing terrible writing tips off as good advice.
 Nevertheless, there is still one lie in particular that stands out the most: "I am here to help."

 - Blind Date: Another trope suggested by the Muse:"Awkward blind dates."

 - Clap Your Hands If You Believe: The Muse believes that "if the rights to your favorite character haven't entered the public domain, it's because you didn't believe hard enough."

 - Conspiracy Theorist: According to the Muse, everything is either a conspiracy or a Contrived Coincidence.
-No middle grounds."Commit to a motif: everything is conspiracy, or everything is coincidence."
+No middle grounds."Commit to a motif: everything is a conspiracy, or everything is a coincidence."